-Bentool is a basic PHP ETL from GitHub contributor Beno!t POLASZEK with enough documentation to get it up and running.
+Bentool is a basic PHP ETL tool from GitHub contributor Beno!t POLASZEK with enough documentation to get it up and running.
 It uses CSV, JSON and TXT files for source data, and it transforms and loads iterable data.

 php-etl is a PHP library from GitHub contributor Florian Klein that runs ETL commands.
-It works with PHP 5.5+ only, and there’s not much documentation available on this open source ETL other than how to install it.
+It works with PHP 5.5+ only, and there’s not much documentation available on this open source ETL tool other than how to install it.

 Paid PHP ETLs

 Panoply is a great all-in-one data platform that covers data warehouse, automation and ETL for many PHP-based applications like Wordpress and other MySQL-based apps.
-It’s the only cloud service that combines an ETL with a data warehouse.
+It’s the only cloud service that combines an ETL tool with a data warehouse.
 It has a PHP SDK that sends events directly from PHP to your Panoply database in real time.
 Panoply builds and manages cloud data warehouses for you.
 It saves time and effort because you don’t have to wait for transformations to complete before you load your data, and you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.